junorr/maxbean/README.md

 <p>
 MaxBean is java command line application for automatic generating JavaBeans source code from a relational database schema.
 <br>
-Here is some goods of this project:</p>
+Here are some goods of this project:</p>

 <ul>
   <li>Auto generating boring JavaBeans source code.</li>